aerogear/aerogear.org/_posts/2015-04-28-feedhenry-push-templates.md

 author: edewit
 ---

 Currently in software development the biggest challenge is integrating.
 A lot of what we do involves integrating with other platforms or libraries.
 Knowing how to integrate is important, so here I'm going to show how to integrate the Unified Push Server (UPS) with Feedhenry, for adding push notification support.
-To make things even easier we created a Feedhenry Template that you can use as a starting point for your application that contain all the parts you'll need.
+To make things even easier we created a Feedhenry Template that you can use as a starting point for your application that contains all the parts you'll need.

 To illustrate how to use the FeedHenry Template for push notifications, you will build a set of sample applications for receiving sports news.
 You will use a centralized cloud application that integrates with both a push server as well as any client applications.
 The centralized cloud app contains various categories (i.e. different sports) and news stories associated with one or more categories.
 There are also two client applications: